Kurangu Bommai: Plot

-Meanwhile, Kathir comes to the hospital to get the bag back, but he comes across the man who lost it at the bus stop and concludes that he must have some connection with his father.
-He beats him up and makes him confess.
-The man reveals everything that happened and says that Sekar killed his father and he had been roaming around with his father's remains in the bag all along.
+Meanwhile, on his way to the hospital to get the bag back, Kathir comes across Sadhasivam.
+Deducing that Sadhasivam must have some connection with his father's missing, Kathir beats him up.
+Sadhasivam reveals everything that happened: Sekar had killed Sundaram and had been roaming around with Sundaram's remains in the bag all along.
 Kathir is shocked and finds the bag in the nearby trash bin.
-Sindhanai also sees the bag and comes to take it, still believing there is money in it.
-But he changes his mind when he sees Kathir crying over his father's remains.
+Sindhanai also sees the bag and comes to take it, still believing there is money in it, but he is moved seeing Kathir crying over his father's remains.

-Months later, Sekar is living a lavish lifestyle when he hears a knock on the door of his new apartment.
-He sees Kathir there and assumes that he must be the cab driver he had asked for and lets him in.
+A few months later, Sekar is living a lavish lifestyle when he hears a knock on the door of his new apartment.
+He sees Kathir and lets him, in assuming him to be the cab driver he had asked for.
+Sekar soon gets suspicious of Kathir and recognizes him as Sundaram's son.
 Kathir attacks Sekar and ties him to a chair, demanding to know why he killed his father.
-Sekar replies that he would have killed his own father to become a billionaire and shows no sign of remorse.
-Sekar tells Kathir that he knows he is going to kill him and he is not afraid of it.
+Sekar replies that he would have killed his own father to become a billionaire.
+Showing no sign of remorse, Sekar tells Kathir that the maximum revenge he can do is to kill him, nothing more.

-Kathir and Sindhanai then dispose of the suitcase in a nearby river, which has blood stains on it.
+Kathir and Sindhanai are then seen disposing of a suitcase, which has blood stains on it, into a river.
 The scene then shifts to Sekar, who is lying down on a mat.
-As the camera pans out, Sekar is shown to be a quadriplegic, still alive but unable to do anything.
-His wife is heard getting into an extramarital affair on the phone, and Sekar now feels guilty for all the crimes he has committed.
+His wife is heard getting into an extramarital affair on the phone.
+As the camera pans out, Sekar is shown to be a quadruple amputee who now lives a life filled with regret for all the wrongs he committed.